 Why spend more on bandwidth expansion when you can make your existing network more efficient?
 While bandwidth expansion may seem like the solution to the growing load placed on today’s networks, Martello’s bandwidth optimization solutions make your current network operate more efficiently, at a fraction of the cost.

-Martello’s Elfiq VPN engine enables organizations to leverage traditional internet links and use them as site-to-site VPN tunnels.
-Supplementing or replacing WAN links with Elfiq SSL VPN is key for all organizations wanting to optimize their bandwidth while lowering their costs.
+Martello’s VPN engine enables organizations to leverage traditional internet links and use them as site-to-site VPN tunnels.
+Supplementing or replacing WAN links with Martello SSL VPN is key for all organizations wanting to optimize their bandwidth while lowering their costs.

-Elfiq’s industry-standard SSL VPN is easy to configure and very secure.
+Martello’s industry-standard SSL VPN is easy to configure and very secure.
 Once traffic is sent to the VPN component, it’s encapsulated and transported to the remote site.
 With dynamic DNS capability, this VPN solution is friendly to DHCP or PPPoE links.
-Simply configure a remote peer and a common passphrase and you’re done.
+Simply configure a remote peer and a common passphrase and you are done.